OpenChain-Project/OpenChain-JWG/subgroups/sbom-sg/outcomes/SPDX-Lite/Proposal_v3.0/model/Lite/Lite.md

 1. The mincount for /Core/ElementCollection/rootElement is 1
 1. The mincount for /Core/Element/spdxId is 1
 1. The mincount for /Core/Element/creationInfo is 1

-1. for every `/Software/Package` there MUST exist exactly one `/Core/Relationship` of type `concludedLicense` having that element as its `from` property and an `/SimpleLicensing/AnyLicenseInfo` as its `to` property.
-1. for every `/Software/Package` there MUST exist exactly one `/Core/Relationship` of type `declaredLicense` having that element as its `from` property and an `/SimpleLicensing/AnyLicenseInfo` as its `to` property.

 For a /Core/Element/CreationInfo to be conformant with this profile, the following has to hold: